-CLCs Australia represents and provides support to more than 170 legal centres across Australia.
-We do not directly provide legal assistance to the public.
+CLCs Australia does not directly provide legal assistance to the public; it represents and provides support to more than 170 legal centres across Australia.
+See below for organisations in your area that may be able to provide legal help.

 Some Centres provide services in a specialist area of law, or to a particular community or group.
 There are specialist services for:

 - refugees and asylum seekers

 - children and youth